-A. The District agrees to continue to make available reasonable deferred compensation programs.

-- B. The Society will have the right to representation on the District's deferred compensation committee. - C. The District agrees to match up to the first twelve hundred (\$1,200) dollars contributed in a calendar year by an employee to a District approved deferred compensation plan.
+- A. The District agrees to continue to make available reasonable deferred compensation programs. - B. The Society will have the right to representation on the District's deferred compensation committee. - C. The District agrees to match up to the first twelve hundred (\$1,200) dollars contributed in a calendar year by an employee to a District approved deferred compensation plan. - D. The District will amend the current 401(a) plan to allow employees in this bargaining unit to participate, consistent with the plan requirements.